 There are two ways you can enroll in the Plan:

-1. Your local representative is available to guide you through the enrollment process for the Deferred Compensation Plan.
+1. Your local financial professional is available to guide you through the enrollment process for the Deferred Compensation Plan.
 To make an appointment, please call (775) 530-3089.
-Once you schedule an appointment with your representative, you can begin to:
+Once you schedule an appointment with your financial professional, you can begin to:

 - Develop an asset allocation model to illustrate your investment and retirement objectives

 - Select the investment options that will help you pursue your objectives